-If you ask questions that look to the future, you will find that—instead of just bringing some Advil for the pain—you will be able to paint the most compelling, impactful, and comprehensive vision of a new and better reality for your clients.
+If you ask questions that look to the future, you'll find that—instead of just bringing some ibuprofen for the pain—you'll be able to paint the most compelling, impactful, and comprehensive vision of a new and better reality for your clients.

 Focusing on Aspirations in Practice: A Case Study in Future-Seeking

 Assume for a moment that you’re a partner at a diversified accounting, financial, and business advisory firm.
-You have a meeting scheduled with the owner of a medium-size business because he is not happy with the tax accounting services he is receiving from his current CPA firm.
+You have a meeting scheduled with the owner of a medium-size business because he's not happy with the tax accounting services from his current CPA firm.

 Through a series of questions, you have uncovered several problems this business owner has with his current accounting firm, including missed deadlines, impersonal service, and a suspicion that the firm isn’t up-to-date on the latest tax regulations.
 You know you can help.
 You continue the conversation, proposing next steps on how to move forward.
 You feel confident in how you managed the conversation and feel that a new client will be in your future.

-As you are saying good-bye he says, ‘‘I’m meeting my lawyer for lunch.
+As you're saying good-bye he says, ‘‘I’m meeting my lawyer for lunch.
 You two don’t know each other.
 Want to join us?’’
 Not wanting to pass up an opportunity to further the relationship (and because he eats at expensive French restaurants), you are happy to oblige.

 You get to lunch, exchange pleasantries all around, and sit down to eat.
 A few minutes into the conversation the lawyer asks your potential client, “So, what’s going on at your company lately?,” “What do you want to get done in the next year or so?,” and “What do you think you need to do to get these things done?”

 You are amazed by some of your potential client’s answers.
-You find he has opened up, going on for good chunks of time about the major initiatives at his company, including some initiatives he has not yet launched.
+He opens up, going on for good chunks of time about the major initiatives at his company, including some initiatives he hasn't yet launched.